scotchka/scotchka.github.io/2019/03/30/why_is_an_omnivore_a_kind_of_vegetarian.rst

 .. tags:: none
 .. comments::

-An important principle in object oriented design is that you can replace an object of one type with another object of its subtype, and the code should still work.
+An important principle in object oriented design is that you can replace an object of one class with another object of its subclass, and the code should still work.
 For example, suppose we are creating a calorie counter for various foods.
 We have a parent class

 .. literalinclude:: liskov.py